kiranvswami/Ignite_Solutions/README.md

   > Run this code by commenting the one browser at a time.

 Output:
-  When we run the above code will see that given projec url is successfully redirected in the Crome and IE browser.
+  When we run the above code will see that given projec url is successfully redirected in the Chrome and IE browser.

 2. Find_element.py